 i.
 I spent two sunny days in London.
-Day one was to see Big Thief with my friend and fellow artist Beth.
+I met up with my friend and fellow artist Beth to see the band Big Thief .
 Before the gig we popped into Whitechapel Gallery to see Chantal Joffe's new series of colourful, small-scale paper collages, which will later be enlarged to form a permanent mural at Whitechapel station.
 These cutout figures (some collaged, some painted) were about the same size as my monotypes and were intimate and fun and must have been made quickly and spontaneously.
 I need to lose this anxiety about making work that seems to have developed and start enjoying playing with ideas and experimenting with materials again.

 ii.
 On my second day in London I (re)visited All Too Human with dad.
 I enjoyed the show more this time having had time to reflect on the work and read the catalogue.
 The following are quotes from essays in the catalogue that I found useful:

 'The artists in this exhibition have spent their lives trying to... pin down the intensity of a lived moment, of reality... despite the speed of contemporary life, or perhaps because of it, an increasing number of artists now... try and capture their experience of it.’